Global Hybrid Cooperation

 Global Hybrid Cooperation, formerly Advanced Hybrid System 2 (AHS2), is a set of hybrid vehicle technologies jointly developed by General Motors, Daimler, and Chrysler LLC, with BMW joining in 2005.
 It uses 2 or 3 planetary gearsets in an automatic transmission: one on the internal combustion engine (ICE) side (input split) paired with a second (output split), forming the compound split, and possibly one third additional planetary gearset to multiply the number of fixed gear ratios (up to 4).
 General Motors has stopped using the "AHS2" name as of 2006, preferring to call it simply a two-mode hybrid system.

 This technology was named as "Technology of the Year" for 2007 by Automobile magazine.

-While Toyota's Hybrid Synergy Drive may appear similar in that it also combines the power from an ICE and a pair of electric motor–generators; however in its current form, Toyota uses only one planetary gearset providing only single mode functionality (i.e. input split only) using a series/parallel architecture.
-While, Honda's Integrated Motor Assist uses a traditional ICE and transmission where the flywheel is replaced with an electric motor: it is a simple parallel architecture, requiring the addition of a mechanical continuously variable transmission (CVT), i.e. not electrically variable.

-Cooperation
+History

+The dual-mode hybrid concept, as described in 1994, was developed to optimize vehicle efficiency by switching between parallel and series hybrid operation, taking advantage of series operation in stop-and-go traffic to minimize engine speed variance, and parallel operation at highway speeds to use efficient mechanical transmission.
+On September 30, 1993, the United States Department of Energy signed a contract with General Motors to develop and demonstrate hybrid electric powertrains for light duty vehicles.
+AHS-2 was derived from a dual-mode hybrid system developed earlier by Allison Transmission, then a division of GM, for transit buses.
+The Allison system first had been announced for buses in 2003.

+Partnership formed

-The GM/DaimlerChrysler partnership was announced on December 13, 2004 with Dieter Zetsche of DaimlerChrysler joining Rick Wagoner of GM on stage with a prototype.
+The GM/DaimlerChrysler partnership was announced on December 13, 2004, with Dieter Zetsche of DaimlerChrysler joining Rick Wagoner of GM on stage with a prototype.
+Negotiations had begun earlier in October, after engineering managers at both companies discovered they were independently working on similar dual-mode hybrid concepts while participating on the same conference panel.
 The agreement was not signed until the following August, however.
 GM was reportedly responsible for development of rear- and four-wheel drive truck and front wheel drive car systems while DaimlerChrysler was focused on a rear wheel drive luxury car application.

-It was announced on September 7, 2005 that BMW would also join the alliance, likely using then-archrival DaimlerChrysler's rear wheel drive system.
+It was announced on September 7, 2005, that BMW would also join the alliance, likely using then-archrival DaimlerChrysler's rear wheel drive system.

 The three companies formed an organization called Global Hybrid Cooperation with engineering and management centered at the GM, DaimlerChrysler and BMW Hybrid Development Center in Troy, Michigan.
-Recent reports indicate that the three automakers will spend one billion US dollars between them on the development of the front- and rear-wheel drive hybrid transmissions.
+In 2006, an article published by Autoweek stated the three automakers planned to spend US$1 billion collectively to develop the front- and rear-wheel drive hybrid transmissions.